phuongttn/rants/README.md

    <a href="https://github.com/nttbdrk25">Duy-Dinh Le</a>,
    <a href="https://github.com/nttbdrk25">Thanh Phuong Nguyen</a>,
 </p>
-Abtract: Transformer-based models have become the dominant paradigm for hand pose estimation (HPE) and hand mesh recovery (HMR) due to their strong capability in modeling global spatial relationships.
+**Abstract.**: Transformer-based models have become the dominant paradigm for hand pose estimation (HPE) and hand mesh recovery (HMR) due to their strong capability in modeling global spatial relationships.
 However, they have been challenging in real deployments since the quadratic computational complexity of